kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

   }
 }
 ```
-1. Read the folder posts which returns and array with the name of the files that are inside.
+1. readdirSync will read the folder posts and return an array with the name of the files that are inside.
 ```
 const files = fs.readdirSync('posts')
-// returns files = ['first-post.md','second-post.md]
 ```
-2. Remove the '.md' and create a path array of objects with params and slug.
+2. map will interate every element in files; remove the '.md' and return paths as an object.
 ```
 const paths = files.map(filename => ({
     params: { slug: filename.replace('.md', '') },
   }))
-  // paths would look like this:
-    paths: [
-        { params: { slug: 'first-post' } },
-        { params: { slug: 'second-post' } }
-    ],
 ```
 [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) is used to pre-render the page content.
 It returns a props object which contains any information that we would like to pass to a component.

 When used with getStaticPaths (like in this example) it requires an object as a parameter.
 Here is an example how the object looks like.
 ```
 export const getStaticProps = async (context) = {
+  console.log(context)
-  // context : { params: {slug} }
+  // context = { params: { slug } }
 }
 ```
 This is how our final code for getStaticProps looks like let's dive into each line to see what happening: